 Being stake holders, foreigners can:

-Much simpler than it was in the past when any buying/ selling capital by local companies to foreign investors was subject to the decision by the Prime Minister, the recent regulations allows the owners or top management of the local companies or cooperatives to have the right to decide in accordance with the company charters or regulations.
+Much simpler than it was in the past when any buying/ selling capital by local companies to foreign investors was subject to the prevailing laws of Vietnam, the recent regulations allow the owners or top management team of the local companies or cooperatives to have the right to decide in accordance with the company charters or regulations.
 With respect to the equitized SOEs having the demand of selling capital to foreign investors, the State agencies who decide the equitization shall be the decision makers.

 No further withholding tax shall be applicable to any abroad remittance of legal income by foreign investors in Vietnam, provided that all tax and financial obligations related thereto have been cleared off by foreign investors, in accordance with the laws of Vietnam.
 For other taxes, please refer to the Section 16 hereunder.